amyehodge/amyehodge.github.io/Hands_on_Shell/shell_part2.md

 ~~~

 The `wc` command itself doesn't have a flag to sort the output, but as we'll
-see, we can combine three differen shell commands to get what we want.
+see, we can combine three different shell commands to get what we want.

 First, we have the `wc -l *.tsv` command.
 We will save the output from this
 command in a new file.
 To do that, we *redirect* the output from the command
-to a file using the ‘greater than’ sign (>), like so:
+to a file using the ‘greater than’ sign `>` (or right angle bracket), like so:

 ~~~
 $ wc -l *.tsv > lengths.txt
 ~~~

 There's no output now since the output went into the file `lengths.txt`, but
-we can check that the output indeed ended up in the file using `cat` or `less`
+we can check that the output ended up in the file using `cat` or `less`
 (or Notepad or any text editor).

 ~~~~